Dutch prosecutors investigate assisted suicide group | Taiwan News

-THE HAGUE, Netherlands (AP) — Dutch prosecutors have opened a criminal investigation into an organization that aims to support its members' efforts to buy a deadly powder to help them take their own lives.
+THE HAGUE, Netherlands (AP) — Dutch prosecutors opened a criminal investigation Wednesday into an organization that supports members' efforts to buy a deadly powder to take their own lives.

 The plan, announced last year by an organization called Cooperative Last Will, opened a new front in the long-running debate about euthanasia and assisted suicide in the Netherlands.

+Neither the group nor prosecutors have identified the powder.
+The group says it can be legally purchased.

-In a response on its website, the organization denies wrongdoing and says its lawyers are studying the prosecutors' announcement.
+In a response on its website, the organization denied wrongdoing and said its lawyers were studying the prosecutors' announcement.

 While euthanasia has been decriminalized in the Netherlands if carried out by a physician who adheres to strict conditions, assisting suicide remains illegal.